morganmcg1/fasthugs/README.md

 ## What's New

+### April 24, 2020
+- Added `fasthugs_language_model.ipynb` which shows you how to pre-train or fine-tune a Masked Language Model (MLM), RoBERTa in this case, from scratch

 ### April 17, 2020
 - Added new `get_vocab` functionality from HuggingFace, unified api to extract a tokenizer's vocab
 - Added new `AutoModelForSequenceClassification`, `AutoConfig`, `AutoModelForSequenceClassification` HuggingFace functionality to make things tider